Bonze255/smarthomeNG_plugins/doorbird/Readme.md

 # Doorbird plugin for smarthomeng,
-it based on https://pypi.org/project/DoorBirdPy/.
-Its possible to make a snapshot from Live-Stream, switch the Relays1/2 or the Nightvision on/off and get the events(doorbell, motion) from it.
+it is based on https://pypi.org/project/DoorBirdPy/.
+Its possible to make a snapshot from Live-Stream, switch the Relays1/2 or the Nightvision on and get the events(doorbell, motion) from it.
 So you can use this with knx or mqtt ....
 It uses pynacl and chacha20-poly1305to encrypt the UDP Ethernet Pakets.

 ## Supported by the Plugin